ryankanno/nyc-restaurant-inspections-api/README.md

-#ny-health-ratings
+#ny-restaurant-inspections

-A small Flask + Redis weekend-project that returns the latest and greatest inspection results for NYC restaurants.
+A small Flask + Redis weekend-project that returns the latest and greatest restaurant inspections for NYC restaurants.

 Data courtesy of https://nycopendata.socrata.com/Health/Restaurant-Inspection-Results/4vkw-7nck